 The Commercial Court was clear from the start that it did not wish to introduce budgeting and was exempted from the budgeting proposals by Jackson LJ.
 In order to discourage forum shopping between the specialist courts dealing with commercial claims, a last-minute exemption from mandatory budgeting was extended to the Chancery Division, Technology and Construction Court, and Mercantile Courts where, at the date of the first case management conference, the sums in dispute exceed £2 million.

 A consultation on exemptions from budgeting closed on 20 July 2013 and a response had been expected by now.
 The delay can reasonably be attributed to the strength of feeling about mandatory budgeting.
 For example, the sub-committee appointed to look into the issue by the Civil Procedure Rule Committee indicated at the outset that it was unhappy about the Admiralty and Commercial Courts’ blanket exemption from budgeting (see Litigation Futures).
-In contrast, the Technology and Construction Solicitors Association (TeCSA) is opposed to mandatory budgeting in the specialist commercial courts (see its response to the consultation).
+In contrast, the Technology and Construction Solicitors Association (TeCSA) is opposed to mandatory budgeting in the specialist commercial courts.

 As a postscript, the potentially huge increase in court fees proposed for litigants in commercial money claims in the recent Court fees: proposals for reform consultation is likely to be another battleground for commercial litigants.